Langham, Saskatchewan

 Langham is a town in Saskatchewan, Canada.
-It is located on Highway 16, 35 kilometres northwest of the city of Saskatoon.
+It is on Highway 16, surrounded by the Rural Municipality of Corman Park No. 344, and about 35 km northwest of the city of Saskatoon.
 The 2011 census reported a population of 1,290, with 489 homes in the community.

 Originally, the area was primarily settled by Mennonites.
 Langham was named after E. Langham, a purchasing agent for the Canadian National Railway.
 Langham was founded in 1904 with the building of a rail line between Saskatoon and Edmonton, Alberta.
 Langham was declared a village in 1906, and became a town in 1907.

 Schools

-There are two public schools to service the children of Langham and area.
+There are two public schools serving the children of Langham and area.
 Approximately 150 Grades K to 5 students attend Langham Elementary School, while approximately 210 Grades 6 to 12 students attend Walter W Brown High School.
 Both schools are part of Prairie Spirit School Division, which includes communities that surround the city of Saskatoon.
-As well, 3 and 4 year olds can access a preK program at Li'l Vikings Preschool.
-And at the Elementary there is a before and after school program for any grade preK - 5.
+Li'l Vikings Preschool opened in 2017, serving pre-school aged children.

 Economy

 The town's economy is based on commuters to the nearby city, and on agriculture.
-There are a number of local businesses, which include a general car maintenance and repair shop, insurance services, an autobody repair shop, a financial institution, a restaurant, daycares, gas bar, income tax services.
+There are a number of local businesses, which include a general car maintenance and repair shop, insurance services, an autobody repair shop, a financial institution, a restaurant, daycares, gas bar, and income tax services.

 Entertainment and attractions

 Langham is home to a branch of the Wheatland Regional Library, which is open throughout the year, offering story time programs for young children.

-Each fall, the Langham Theatrical Company host and perform a dinner theatre for the first two weeks in November.

-The Langham & District Heritage Village & Museum is open from May long weekend to September 30.
+The Langham & District Heritage Village & Museum is open from early May to September 30.
 The museum's purpose is to showcase and preserve the artifacts that show the history and development of Langham and District.

-River Valley RV Park has 31 fully serviced campsites and is located on the edge of the Town of Langham.
+River Valley RV Park has 31 fully serviced campsites and is located on the edge of Langham.
+River Ridge Trails are approximately 5km north of Langham, and offers walking and biking trails and groomed ski trails.

-The River Hills Golf Course is a 9-hole course situated on the Saskatchewan River approximately 5 km north of Langham.
-In the winter, groomed ski trails allow this facility to be used year-round.

 Activities

-Langham is an In Motion community.
-This includes an In Motion Walk and Talk, as well as a Low Impact Fitness & Strength Training program.
 The Summer Activities Program occurs around town from early July until late August.
 Sporting, crafting, and social events happen throughout the summer.
-Community sport activities include hockey, curling, and figure skating in the winter, and soccer, softball, and slowpitch in the spring and summer.
+Community sport activities include hockey, curling, figure skating, soccer, softball, and slow-pitch.
+Langham is also home to a splash pad.